 91. Work practices

+(1) A permittee, holder of a drilling reservation, lessee or licensee shall carry out —

+(a) all petroleum exploration operations and operations for the recovery of petroleum; or

-(1) A permittee, holder of a drilling reservation, lessee or licensee shall carry out all petroleum exploration operations and operations for the recovery of petroleum in the permit area, drilling reservation, lease area or licence area in a proper and workmanlike manner and in accordance with good oil-field practice and shall secure the safety, health and welfare of persons engaged in those operations in or about the permit area, drilling reservation, lease area or licence area.
+(b) all geothermal energy resources exploration operations and operations for the recovery of geothermal energy,

+as the case requires, in the permit area, drilling reservation, lease area or licence area in a proper and workmanlike manner and in accordance with good oil-field practice and shall secure the safety, health and welfare of persons engaged in those operations in or about the permit area, drilling reservation, lease area or licence area.

-(2) In particular, and without limiting the generality of subsection (1) but subject to any authorisation or requirement given or made by or under this Act or regulations or directions under this Act, a permittee, holder of a drilling reservation, lessee or licensee shall —
+(1a) Subsections (2) and (2a) have effect without limiting the generality of subsection (1) but subject to any authorisation, requirement or direction given or made by or under this Act.

+(2) A petroleum permittee, holder of a petroleum drilling reservation, petroleum lessee or petroleum licensee shall —

-(a) control the flow and prevent the waste or escape in the permit area, drilling reservation, lease area or licence area of petroleum or water;
+(a) control the flow and prevent the waste or escape in the permit area, drilling reservation, lease area or licence area of petroleum or water; and